vinayuuuck/text2pdf/README.md

 # text2pdf
+A simple text to pdf converter written in Java.
+Specify how you want the text to be formatted using commands such as bold, large, indent etc and the program will output a pdf file with the text formatted accordingly.

 ## Running
 The following is a maven project and so maven needs to be installed on the local machine.